-When the United States joined the First World War, Joyce Kilmer enlisted.
+When the United States entered World War I, Joyce Kilmer enlisted.
 He had originally joined the Officers' Reserve Training Corps, but resigned to enlist in the 7th Regiment, National Guard, New York.
 In July 1917, the 7th Regiment was mustered into Federal service.
 At this time, Kilmer transferred to the 165th Regiment (originally known as the "Fighting 69th") of the 42nd ("Rainbow") Division, which he accompanied to France (October 1917) as senior statistician.
-With him was Father Francis P. Duffy who served as regimental chaplain and with whom Kilmer became close friends during their time abroad.
+With him was Fr.
+Francis P. Duffy who served as regimental chaplain and with whom Kilmer became close friends during their time abroad.

 For a time, Kilmer worked in the adjutant's office, but in April 1918, he requested a transfer to the Regimental Intelligence Section.
-Many of his letters to Aline Kilmer describe his time in this section, working in dugouts, camping in various locations of the French countryside, of which Rouge Bouquet is memorialized in his poem of the same name.
-On July 30, 1918, during the American advance through the Soissons-Marne-Rheims salient, the first battalion of the 165th Regiment attacked a village held by the Germans in the hills above the Ourcq river, near Seringes.
+Many of his letters to Aline Kilmer describe his time in this section, working in dugouts, camping in various locations of the French countryside, of which Rouge Bouquet is memorialized in the eponymous poem.
+On July 30, 1918, during the American advance through the Soissons-Marne-Reims salient, the first battalion of the 165th Regiment attacked a village held by the Germans in the hills above the Ourcq River, near Seringes-et-Nesles.
 Kilmer was sent ahead of the battalion with the Intelligence Section.
 He was later found in the woods, shot through the head by an enemy bullet.
 He had originally volunteered to assist Col. W.J.
-Donovan as a replacement for Lieut.
+Donovan as a replacement for Lt.
 Oliver Ames, who had just been killed.

 Joyce and Aline Kilmer had five children: Kenton, Rose (who died at age four), Deborah (aka.
-Sister Michael, O.S.B.), Michael (who died in 1927), and Christopher (aka.
-Kipper).
-After Kilmer's death, the family remained in Larchmont, New York where they had moved in 1917 while the former went through military training in Plattburgh and Camp Mills, Mineola, Long Island, prior to his departure for France.
+Sister Michael, O.S.B.), Michael (who died in 1927), and Christopher (“Kipper”).
+After Kilmer's death, the family remained in Larchmont, New York, where they had moved in 1917 while the former went through military training in Plattburgh and Camp Mills, Mineola, Long Island, prior to his departure for France.
 Eventually, Aline Kilmer was to move the family back to New Jersey.
 They resided at Englewood Cliffs during the period approximately from 1926 to 1929.
-After that, Aline Kilmer was to retire at last to Stillwater.
-She survived her husband twenty-three years.
+After that, Aline Kilmer retired to Stillwater.

 A poet in her own right, Aline Kilmer published several volumes of verse, as well as of prose:

-Aline Kilmer died on October 1, 1941, at her home in Stillwater.
+Aline Kilmer died on October 1, 1941, at her home in Stillwater, New Jersey.

-Kenton Kilmer currently resides in Vienna, Virginia with his wife, poet Frances Frieseke.
-They are the parents of ten children.
-Mr. Kilmer attended Georgetown University from 1930 to 1931, although he obtained his A.B. from St. Mary's College in Kansas.
-He would later acquire his Master's degree from Georgetown University in 1931.
+Kenton Kilmer resided in Vienna, Virginia, with his wife, poet Frances Frieseke.
+They were the parents of 10 children.
+Mr. Kilmer attended Georgetown University, from 1930 to 1931, although he obtained his A.B. from St. Mary's College in Kansas.
+He would later acquire his Master's degree from Georgetown University, in 1931.
 Two of Mr. Kilmer's sons are also Georgetown University alumni, Nicholas J. Kilmer, A.B.
-1962, and Hugh Kilmer, a former student of the Graduate School.
+1962, and Hugh Kilmer, a former student of the Georgetown University Graduate School.